Gui Ruck

-Guilherme Militão de Oliveira Ruck Veja (born 2009), known as Gui Ruck, is a Brazilian footballer who plays as a midfielder for Flamengo.
+Guilherme Militão de Oliveira Ruck Veja (born 2 February 2009), known as Gui Ruck, is a Brazilian footballer who plays as a midfielder for Porto Vitória.

 Early life

 Ruck was born in Angra dos Reis, Rio de Janeiro, Brazil, and moved to Vitória in the state of Espírito Santo at the age of five.
 It was in Rio that he developed his love for football, and he would play in local courts as a child with other children older than himself.